Toni Calvo

 Antonio "Toni" Calvo Arandes (born 28 March 1987) is a Spanish former professional footballer who played as a winger.

 He spent the better part of his career with Aris (Greece) and Anorthosis (Cyprus).

 Club career

 Barcelona / Aris

 Born in Barcelona, Catalonia, Calvo joined FC Barcelona's La Masia academy at the age of 12.
 He made his senior debut in the 2006–07 season, totalling 385 minutes of play (only one start) as the reserves suffered relegation from the Segunda División B.

 Calvo signed with Greek side Aris Thessaloniki F.C. in summer 2007, agreeing to a three-year contract and reuniting with Barcelona teammate Javito (and several others overall, including manager Quique Hernández).
 On 29 November, he scored in a 1–1 away draw against Bolton Wanderers in the group stage of the UEFA Cup.

 In August 2009, Calvo renewed his contract with the Thessaloniki club for a further two years.
-He netted six times across all competitions during that season, five in the Superleague and one in the cup, as the team finished fifth in the former competition.
+He netted six times across all competitions during that season, five in the Super League and one in the cup, as the team finished fifth in the former competition.